Biobix/DeepRibo/README.md

 # Training a model

-after all data has been processed, a model can be trained.
+After all data has been processed, a model can be trained.
 Any combination of datasets present in the **DATA** folder can be used for training/testing.

+`python DeepRibo.py train -h`
 ----
-python DeepRibo.py train -h

 	Train a model